SWATCHTON/SWATCHTON/README.md

  - Deltarune (swatchton My life for ever.
 Swatch skins INT PLEASE PELASE P)
  - Splatoon
  - Talking Heads 🗣️
+ - MAX HEADROOM :fire::fire::fire: Im just getting into it
  - Tech and Digital Stuff.
 Mostly older eras (incoming hyperfix that hasnt happened full throttle yet but it probably will)
  - And marine bio its my spinterest.
 "Theres so many fish in the sea" Yes and I love them all every single one.
 Mwa mwa mwa Big Kisses to All The Fishes.